BingranLIU/BrandonLIU/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently serving as an AI Engineer at Z.ai([Z.ai](https://z.ai)), I lead the global deployment and implementation of the Tsinghua GLM large language model framework, focusing on practical applications and operational execution across diverse environments.
+I currently serve as an AI Engineer at Z.ai([Z.ai](https://z.ai)), where my primary responsibilities include the global deployment and implementation of the Tsinghua GLM large language model framework.
+My work centers on advancing the practical application and operational deployment of large language models across diverse contexts.

 My academic background includes a Bachelor’s degree in Information Management and Information Systems from Harbin Institute of Technology.
 I am currently pursuing a Master’s in Financial Big Data through a joint program between Tsinghua University’s School of Economics and Management and the Shenzhen International Graduate School.
 I have been selected for the Erasmus Mundus Joint Master Degree Programme with an Erasmus+ scholarship.